Peter-SB/Go-Chat-App/README.md

 ### Middleware Pattern and CORS:

-Because my backend was on a different port to my frontend, i had to add Cross-Origin Resource Sharing headers to my requests.
-To do this I implemented a Middleware patter t
+Because my backend was on a different port to my frontend, I had to add Cross-Origin Resource Sharing headers to my requests.
+To do this I implemented a Middleware pattern to sit between request and application logic to set up headers needed.

 ### Unit Tests:

 Unit tests have been written for the auth service and the mock database.
-I chose to not unit test with full code coverage because I understand unit testing, I just wanted practice in Go and the tests are more for demonstration rather than an actual test suit.
+I chose to not unit test with full code coverage because I understand unit testing and this project was focused on learning and demonstaighting my abilities, not to build a full product with an actual test suit.

-Some notes on unit testing in go:

-- Best practice is to place test files (`_test.go`) in the same package and directory as the code they are testing.
-This makes it easy to find the tests and supposedly encourages writing tests alongside the code.
-Use separate directories for integration tests.
+In Go, it is est practice is to name test files `_test.go` and put them in the same directory as the code they are testing.
+This is to make it easy to find the tests and supposedly encourages writing tests alongside the code.
+It is suggested to use separate directories for integration tests.

-- Test functions should be named `TestXxx` where `Xxx` describes the test subject.
+Within test files is is best practice to name test functions `TestXxx` where `Xxx` describes the test.

-- Use `t.Run` to group related test cases in subtests.
+Also in Go, you can use `t.Run` to group related test cases in subtests.

 ### **DevOps Skills**:

-Utilized Docker Compose to create an isolated development environment.
+Utilized Docker Compose for consistent environments and streamlined deployment.

 # 🏗️ Further Expansion